 I am sure we will all have a fantastic year together.

 Our main classroom door for the start and end of the school day is the Ash rear classroom door.

 Indoor PE (Swimming) - Tuesday

-On these days children should come to school in PE kit, including on swimming days.
+On these days children should come to school in PE kit.

 STAR WORK OF THE WEEK

 This week, the Star Work belongs to GRACE for the recount she wrote in history as an Iron Age children, including historical facts within the diary entry.
 Well done Grace!
 (Picture to be uploaded Monday 15th as Mrs Hardy forgot the iPad Sorry!)